eddypopa361/onlyfindsrender/replit.md

 - ✓ Verified logo loading functionality across all pages
 - ✓ Application now running smoothly with all assets properly served

-**January 20, 2025**: Complete Color Rebranding
+**January 31, 2025**: Complete Chromatic Rebranding to Blue
-- ✓ Performed comprehensive rebranding from purple (#9d4edd) to red (#cb2410) theme
+- ✓ Executed comprehensive rebranding from red (#cb2410) to new primary blue (#00BDFF) theme
-- ✓ Updated all CSS custom properties in index.css for primary and accent colors
+- ✓ Updated all CSS custom properties and variables in index.css with new blue color palette
+- ✓ Added complete shadcn/ui color system with HSL values for primary (195 100% 50%)
-- ✓ Replaced all purple/violet Tailwind classes with red equivalents throughout components
+- ✓ Replaced all red Tailwind classes with blue equivalents across all components and pages
+- ✓ Updated glow effects, animations, and gradient backgrounds to use new blue color scheme
-- ✓ Fixed purple references in navigation, hero section, product cards, carousels, and promotional sections
+- ✓ Fixed color references in navigation, hero section, product cards, carousels, and error states
-- ✓ Updated theme.json to match new red color scheme
+- ✓ Updated theme.json to match new blue primary color (#00BDFF)
-- ✓ Maintained all existing functionality and structure during rebranding process
+- ✓ Completed global replacement of all red color references while maintaining functionality
-- ✓ Completed global find-and-replace to eliminate all remaining purple/violet text and UI references
+- ✓ Replaced all logo references from onlyfinds_logo.png to onlyfinds.png throughout project

 **January 20, 2025**: Complete Brand Name Rebranding and New Feature Implementation
 - ✓ Executed comprehensive textual rebranding from JOYAFINDS to ONLYFINDS and JOYAGOO to CNFANS